Experimental Design

 Aims

-• Identify genes that play a role in the fasting during migration of Humpback whales (Megaptera novaeangliae) through differential gene expression between North and South migrating whales
+• Identify genes that play a role in metabolism and body condition during migration of Humpback whales (Megaptera novaeangliae) through differential gene expression between North and South migrating whales

 Objectives

-1. Identify genes that play a role in the fasting during migration of Humpback whales (Megaptera novaeangliae) through differential gene expression between North and South migrating whales
+1. Identify genes that play a role in metabolism and body condition during migration of Humpback whales (Megaptera novaeangliae) through differential gene expression between North and South migrating whales

 2. Assemble the Megaptera novaeangliae adipose tissue transcriptome